iamkashz/kashz-jewels/README.md

 ## <mark style="color:blue;">About this book</mark>

 This book is an organized collection of notes that I prefer not keep searching on Google every time I come across something from the past.
-I started this mainly to have a wholesome documentation for my OSCP exam.
+I started this mainly to have a wholesome documentation for **(my OSCP exam and) solving CTF-challenges whether on HackTheBox or in competitions.** I'm looking to join a CTF team and actively solve challenges.
+**If you're looking for a team member, DM on discord.**

-I will outrightly say **all the content available is present on the internet**, I just happen to come across them while solving boxes and wanted to have it **organized** to come back to at a later date if I need it.
+Honestly, **all the content available here is present on the internet just not organized like this**, I just happen to come across them while solving boxes and wanted to have it **organized** to come back to at a later date if I need it.
 That's how this book started and has grown overtime.

 Special mention to [HackTricks](https://book.hacktricks.xyz) as some of my pages directly link there for guide which explains way better.